 Is CPPP approximable?
-Our main inapproximability result is the following: We consider the class of fractionally-subadditive valuations, that is contained in the class of complement-free/subadditive valuations [5, 11].
-We show that, unlike the case of CPPP with submodular valuations [13], for fractionallysubadditive valuations, no constant approximation ratio is achievable (unless P is in quasi-NP).
+Our main inapproximability result is for fractionally-subadditive valuations.
+We show that, unlike the case of CPPP with submodular valuations [13], for fractionally-subadditive valuations, no constant approximation ratio is achievable (unless P is contained in quasi-NP).
 Our result is nearly tight [16], answers an open question from [16], and is the first non-constant computational complexity lower bound for this class (and for subadditive valuations in general).

-We present many other positive and negative approximability results: We show that the $1 - \frac{1}{e}$ approximation ratio for CPPP with submodular valuations [13] is tight even for the class of unit-demand valuations.
-In contrast, we present improved ratios for well-studied subclasses of submodular valuations.
+We present many other positive and negative approximability results: We show that the $1-\frac{1}{e}$ approximation ratio for CPPP with submodular valuations [13] is tight even for unit-demand valuations.
+By contrast, we present improved ratios for other well-studied subclasses of submodular valuations

 Truthful mechanisms for CPPP.
-We present both algorithmic and hardness results for truthful computation.
+We present both truthful mechanisms and hardness results for truthful computation.
 In particular, we present an inapproximability result for truthful mechanisms for CPPP that both strengthens and greatly simplifies the result in [13].
-Surprisingly, our result holds even for the case of a single agent, thus raising intriguing question in algorithmic mechanism design.
+Surprisingly, our result holds even for the case of a single agent, thus raising an intriguing question in algorithmic mechanism design.
 We also present a truthful constant-approximation mechanisms for interesting special cases of CPPP.

-Finally, we present several inapproximability results for the class of "VCG-based", or "maximal-inrange", truthful mechanisms.
-In particular, we show that no constant approximation ratio is achievable for such mechanisms even for CPPP with unit demand valuations.
-Interestingly, we show that there exists a constant-factor approximation truthful mechanism for the same environment, thus establishing a gap between VCG-based and general truthful mechanisms.
+Finally, we present several inapproximability results for the class of "VCG-based", or "maximal-in-range", truthful mechanisms.
+In particular, we show that no constant approximation ratio is achievable for such mechanisms even with unit demand valuations.
+Interestingly, we show a truthful constant-factor approximation for CPPP with unit-demand agents, thus establishing a gap between VCG-based and general truthful mechanisms.

-Our results are summarized in the tables below

-(Fig. 1.2 and 1.3, which also suggest interesting directions for future research).
+Our results are summarized in the tables below (Fig. 1.2 and 1.3, which also suggest interesting directions for future research).